wurstbroteater/AdventOfCode/README.md

-# AOC2021
+# Advent of Code
-Solution Scripts for Advent of Code 2021
+Solution scripts for enjoyable Advent of Code journeys